Encrypted PDFs in Dropbox Automation

 • Owner Password: Set a password to access the document.

-Step 5: Upload a File
+Step 5: Upload a file

 Add another Dropbox module with the "Upload a File" event to upload the encrypted documents back to Dropbox.
 Then, set up the module: